realworldocaml/book/book/error-handling/README.md

 exception handler, which means that an unused exception handler is quite cheap indeed.
 We lose a much bigger chunk, around 55 cycles, to actually raising an exception.
-If we explicitly raise an exception with no stacktrace, it costs us about 25 cycles.
+If we explicitly raise an exception with no backtrace, it costs us about 25 cycles.

-We can also disable stacktraces, as we discussed, using `OCAMLRUNPARAM`.
+We can also disable backtraces, as we discussed, using `OCAMLRUNPARAM`.
 That changes the results a bit.

 ```sh dir=examples/correct/exn_cost,non-deterministic=output